 She was the daughter of the 17th Earl of Oxford and granddaughter of William Cecil, Lord Burghley.
 The Earl of Southampton was a teenager.
 William Cecil was his guardian and, as Elizabeth I’s chief adviser, the most powerful man in England.

 Said I to my writing buddy, “That makes three things I like about the Earl of Southampton: he was a patron of Shakespeare, he had his portrait painted with a cat, and he said ‘No’ to William Cecil – not something many people would’ve done.”

 “Good for him,” said she, and we went on to discuss our current projects.

 Later it occurred to me that was pretty much all I did know about the Earl.

 I dimly recalled that, as a young man, he’d earned Elizabeth I’s hostility by secretly marrying his pregnant girlfriend.
-And that he’d supported the Earl of Essex’s disastrous uprising in early 1601, but his death sentence was commuted to imprisonment.
+And that he’d supported the Earl of Essex’s disastrous uprising in early 1601, but his death sentence was commuted to imprisonment in the Tower of London.
 Hence his famous “Tower Portrait” with a cat.

 I decided to find out more.
 One search led to another, and then to a truly fantastic world.
 Apparently, the Earl and William Shakespeare were an Item.

 Few agree on exactly what sort of an Item, but there are some amazing scenarios out there.
 The Clues!
 The Codes!
 The Conceits!
 Here are my three favourites.